openconfig/featureprofiles/feature/experimental/bgp/ate_tests/bgp_long_lived_graceful_restart/README.md

 *   Validate received capabilities at DUT and ATE reflect support for graceful restart at the default timer values.
 *   For IPv4 and IPv6 routes:
-    *   Advertise prefixes between the ATE ports, through the DUTs.
+    *   Advertise prefixes from ATE to DUT.
-    *   Trigger DUT session restart by disconnecting TCP session between DUTs and determine that:
+    *   Trigger DUT session restart by disconnecting TCP session between DUT - ATE Port2 and determine that:
         *   Forwarded traffic between between ATE port-1 and DUT port-1 for the duration of the
             specified stale routes time (default), during the stale state traffic shouldnt be impacted.
         *   Dropped after the stale routes timer has expired.